microsoft/vscode-docs/docs/languages/css.md

 ## Goto Declaration and Find References

 This is supported for Sass and Less variables in the same file.
+[CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) per the [draft standards proposal](https://drafts.csswg.org/css-variables/) are also supported.

 >**Note:** Cross file references ('imports') are not resolved.